gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Bonzon is at the gate setting up patrols
         *   Indy is arguing with him (and Grappa Gas is shouting) but he is unrelenting: "I do what needs to be done."
         *   both of them round on the new arrivals
-            *   Thokmay hangs back, mask in place, while Kulbinder does the talking to distract Bonzon
+            *   Thokmay hangs back, mask in place, while Kulbinder does the talking
             *   Comment that the other soldiers have their masks on as well: moving with more purpose than before
             *   "We found a trail, but the girl had some sort of fit"
-        *   Indy concerned and exasperated
+        *   Indy concerned
             *   Granna Fee catches Noxy's eyes
             *   her own eyes widen as she realizes
             *   she puts her hand on her daughter's arm to cut her off